 The British Council is a cultural and educational company with branches around the arena.
 Funding from the United Kingdom’s foreign workplace makes up about 15 percentage of its reasonable profits.

-According to the company’s internet site, it is not “bodily gift” in Iran.
+According to the company’s internet site, it is not a “bodily gift” in Iran.

 Ciaran Devane, the British Council’s leader govt, said the organization had not but “been capable of verifying” whether or not the unnamed female cited through Esmaili become an employee.

-According to Human Rights Watch (HRW), Iran has arrested at least 14 dual or overseas nationals considering 2014, a lot of whom HRW stated were charged with the aid of courts of “cooperating with an ‘adversarial nation'” without sufficient proof.
+According to Human Rights Watch (HRW), Iran has arrested at least 14 dual or overseas nationals considering 2014, many of whom HRW stated were charged with the aid of courts of “cooperating with an ‘adversarial nation'” without sufficient proof.

 “This centered marketing campaign towards foreign and dual nationals sends a threatening message to Iranian expatriates and foreigners inquisitive about working in Iran, that their know-how and information are a legal responsibility if they go to us of a” HRW’s Middle East Director Sarah Leah Whiston said in September 2018.
 “Iran’s protection apparatus has apparently made the despicable choice to apply those people as bargaining chips to resolve diplomatic disputes,” she delivered.